 Red: Not Yet Proficient, 0-59%

-Completed Diagnostics and Writing Skills Surveys will appear in blue to indicate it has been completed.
+Completed Diagnostics, Writing Skills Surveys, and Quill Lessons activities will appear in blue to indicate it has been completed.
 Note: These are the only activities in the Activity Library to be marked as "Complete" instead of graded.

 If a student has replayed an activity, their number of attempts will be in a blue circle in the upper right-hand corner of the box.